Acrylic Pour Painting

-Materials Fee: $10 due to instructor day of class.
+Materials Fee: $10 due to instructor at the beginning of class.
 Covers the cost of paint, canvas, pouring medium, and tools to complete the project.
 An optional frame may be purchased for an additional $10.

 Policy: Students must preregister to attend class.
 72-hour notice required for class cancellation and refund.